 Losing a loved one can be extremely difficult for a Veteran’s family members.
 This loss can also cause financial distress especially if the veteran was the sole provider.
-So, do widows and survivors of veterans get VA benefits?
+So, do widows and survivors of veterans get VA disability benefits?

-Fortunately, the U.S. Department of Veterans Affairs offers several monetary benefits for widows and surviving spouses of wartime veterans.
+Fortunately, the U.S. Department of Veterans Affairs offers several monetary VA benefits for widows and surviving spouses of wartime veterans.
 These include dependency and indemnity compensation (DIC benefits), survivors pension, and burial benefits.

 How To Qualify for VA Survivor Benefits

 The VA has criteria in place to determine who a veteran’s surviving spouse is and who can qualify for VA survivor benefits.
 There are several requirements that spouses of veterans must meet to be eligible for DIC.
 The requirements are as follows:

 - A surviving spouse must have married a service member who died on active duty, active duty training, or inactive duty training, or